 The Seligman Star Theater is the name I used to describe the planetarium shows I gave from 2006 through 2012.
 As shown above the actual name of the facility is the Long Beach City College Planetarium.
 I retired in May of 2012, so I no longer give planetarium shows, and "The Seligman Star Theater" is only a pleasant memory.

 Introduction to the LBCC Planetarium

-Upgrades and improvements to the system will be made on a continuing basis, as additional donations allow.
-A BluRay-projection system will be installed in the not-too-distant future, for presentation of widescreen high-definition science-related programs (primarily documentaries and instructional material), and the walls below the hemispherical dome will be carpeted to provide additional sound control.
-Work will also continue behind the scenes -- e.g., air conditioning the computer room, so that the main room does not have to kept so cold, and painting the walls and ceiling behind the dome a deep black, to enhance the contrast and apparent brightness of the projected images (light passing through the holes in the dome currently reflects off bright surfaces behind the dome, reducing the "dark" contrast).
-And over time, as newer versions of the hardware and software become available, minor (or if funds permit, major) upgrades will be made, to ensure that our students and visitors continue to enjoy a state-of-the-art planetarium experience.
+Upgrades and improvements to the system have been made on a continuing basis.
+The walls below the hemispherical dome were carpeted to provide additional sound control.
+Work also continued behind the scenes: air conditioning the computer room so that the main room does not have to kept as cold, and a long-term goal (though perhaps more than a lifetime in the future) is to paint the walls and ceiling behind the dome a deep black to enhance the contrast and apparent brightness of the projected images (light passing through the holes in the dome currently reflects off bright surfaces behind the dome, reducing the "dark" contrast).
+Over time, as newer versions of the hardware and software become available, minor (or if funds permit major) upgrades will be made, to ensure that our students and visitors continue to enjoy a state-of-the-art planetarium experience.